 c.
 Before Me there was no God formed, nor shall there be after Me: In clear, certain words, God says that not only is He the most high God, but that there are no other gods beside Him.
 There are no “junior gods.”
 There are no “second class gods.”
 There was no God formed before the LORD, and there will be no God formed after Him.

 i.
 What about Biblical passages which some take to suggest there are other gods?
-For example, in John 10:34, Jesus quotes Psalm 82:8-9, saying You are gods.
+For example, in John 10:34, Jesus quotes Psalm 82:6-7, saying You are gods.
 But the judges of Psalm 82 were called “gods” because in their office they determined the fate of other men.
-Also, in Exodus 21:6 and 22:8-9, God calls earthly judges “gods.”
+Also, in Exodus 21:6 and 22:8-9, God speaks to earthly judges under the Hebrew word elohim [gods].
 In John 10, Jesus is saying “if God gives these unjust judges the title ‘gods’ because of their office, why do you consider it blasphemy that I call Myself the ‘Son of God’ in light of the testimony of Me and My works?”
-Jesus is not taking the you are gods of Psalm 82 and applying it to all humanity, or to all believers.
+Jesus did not take the phrase you are gods of Psalm 82 and applying it to all humanity, or to all believers.
 The use of gods in Psalm 82 was a metaphor.

 ii.
 In 2 Corinthians 4:4, Paul calls Satan the god of this age.
 Certainly, he does not mean Satan is a true god, a rival god to the Lord GOD.
 Satan can be called the god of this age because so many people regard him as god!
 But Paul made it clear in 1 Corinthians 8:4-5 that the idols the nations worship are merely so-called gods, and that there is no other God but one.